Lsh0x/EagleEyes/eagleview/README.md

 # EagleView (Web UI)

+![EagleView UI](docs/assets/eagleview-ui.png)

 EagleView is a lightweight, client-side dashboard for exploring packet captures (pcap/pcapng) with protocol-aware summaries, flow/transaction grouping, and quick hex previews.
 It runs fully in the browser—no backend required.

-## UI Preview

-![EagleView UI](docs/assets/eagleview-ui.png)

 ## Features
 - Load .pcap or .pcapng files (drag & drop or file picker)